osmandapp/web/main/docs/user/map/tracks/track-context-menu.md

 Waypoints can be added to the currently recorded track or to any track from your track collection [*My Places → Tracks list*](../../personal/tracks/manage-tracks.md):

-- Using the [Map Context Menu](../../map/map-context-menu.md#-add--edit--track-waypoint).
+- Using the [map context menu](../../map/map-context-menu.md#-add--edit--track-waypoint).
 Waypoints are automatically displayed if the selected track is enabled on the map.
 To create a waypoint use a [long tap](../../map/map-context-menu.md#select-any-point-long-tap) on the map at any chosen location.
-In the opened [Map Context Menu](../../map/map-context-menu.md#-add--edit--track-waypoint) you can set information about the waypoint.
+In the opened [map context menu](../../map/map-context-menu.md#-add--edit--track-waypoint) you can set information about the waypoint.
-- Using [*Add Waypoint*](#points--waypoints) button of the Track Context menu.
+- Using [*Add Waypoint*](#points--waypoints) button of the track context menu.
 - You can also add a waypoint as a Quick action.
 Follow the [*Add track waypoint*](../../widgets/quick-action.md#create-items) to configure.

 When you tap to *Add Waypoint* button, the Creation point screen opens (this screen is familiar with [*Favorite Context menu*](../../personal/favorites.md#favorite-context-menu)).